Table tennis: Europe challenges China's dominance – DW – 12/05/2024

 Learning from China

-Yet China's dominance, epitomised by Wang Chuqin and Sun Yingsha, the number one WTT-ranked male and female players respectively, can help others as it sets clear standards and a road map to success.
+Yet China's dominance, epitomized by Wang Chuqin and Sun Yingsha, the number one WTT-ranked male and female players respectively, can help others as it sets clear standards and a road map to success.

 "China has always set the bar in table tennis, especially in their training intensity and dedication to perfecting every aspect of the game," Omar Assar, an Egyptian player based in Germany, told DW.
 The world number 20 lost to Wang and Sun in the mixed doubles at the Paris Olympics.